ovsundal/Website-Performance-Optimization/docs/README.md

 What is this project about?

-A poorly optimized webpage was given to me.
+A poorly optimized webpage was forked.
 The goal of this project is to optimize two pages, index.html and pizza.html and achieve a high score in Google pagespeed (https://developers.google.com/speed/pagespeed/insights/).
-Only optimization was done - content was left alone.
+Only optimization was done - content was not changed.

 SCORE BEFORE OPTIMIZATION:
 index.html: 27 (mobile), 29 (desktop)
 pizza.html: 36 (mobile), 30 (desktop)

 SCORE AFTER OPTIMIZATION:
 index.html: 92 (mobile), 94 (desktop)
 pizza.html: FILL ME

 What follows are instructions on how the optimization was done.
+This project was part of the Udacity Front-End Nanodegree program.

 ## Optimization done on index.html